Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

 ### 4. Quickcheck - Force Failover (Change Active/Backup partitions)

-To verify you now have your A partition intact, force a failover from Active to Backup with the `-r` option to `zb-update`
+To verify you now have your A partition intact, force a failover from Active to Backup with `zbcli rollback-swap`

 ```
-sudo zb-update -r
+sudo zbcli rollback-swap
 ```

 You should now have Active and Backup partitions with working images ready for your development.